Chicago braces for first teacher strike in a generation

 CHICAGO (Reuters) - A bitter dispute between unionized public school teachers and Chicago Mayor Rahm Emanuel has residents of the third-largest U.S. city bracing for a possible teachers’ strike on Monday in a showdown over education reform that has national implications.

 Nearly 30,000 public school teachers and support staff represented by the Chicago Teachers Union have vowed to walk off the job starting at 12:01 a.m.
-(0401 GMT) on Monday if an impasse in contract talks is not broken.
-It would be the first teachers’ strike in Chicago in 25 years.
+(0401 GMT) on Monday if an impasse in contract talks with the city is not broken.

 Emanuel, a former White House chief of staff to President Barack Obama and a speaker at this week’s Democratic National Convention, has made reform of Chicago’s troubled public schools a top priority.
 Emanuel cut short his trip to the convention in Charlotte, North Carolina, to deal with the teacher crisis.